20 DIY Hacks to Burglar-Proof Your Home

 Install Motion Detector Lighting

 Put motion detector lighting anywhere.
-Motion detector lights are a proven crime deterrent, and standard hard-wired models cost as little as $15.
+Motion detector lights are a proven crime deterrent, and standard hard-wired models are inexpensive.
 If running a power supply would be difficult, buy ones that run on solar power.
 The only real downside is the cost.
+If you’re going away for a while, then try these fool proof methods to trick burglars into thinking you’re at home.

 Secure Sheds With Screws